 Which Should You Choose?

 For athletes who have never sprained an ankle, good evidence supports prophylactic bracing in high-risk sports including basketball, volleyball, and soccer.
 For athletes with a history of one or more ankle sprains, both bracing and taping reduce recurrence, with bracing preferred for its consistent effectiveness over time.
 Taping may be preferred for specific applications — such as providing compression immediately after an acute sprain alongside ice, or for field athletes where brace volume creates footwear fitting challenges.
-Custom ankle-foot orthoses are appropriate for patients with chronic instability that requires more robust support than commercial braces provide.
+Custom ankle-foot orthoses are appropriate for patients with chronic instability that requires more reliable support than commercial braces provide.
 Our podiatrists at Balance Foot & Ankle can evaluate your specific ankle stability and recommend the support strategy that best fits your sport, injury history, and goals.

 Ready to Relieve Your Foot Pain?